AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   pragma Ignore_Pragma (Refined_Global);
   pragma Ignore_Pragma (Refined_Depends);

+The source for the following example can be found under the `share/examples/gnatcoverage/spark_instrumentation/` directory of the GNATDAS distribution.

 The configuration pragma file can be passed to the compiler either by specifying it on the gprbuild command line with the ``-gnatec`` switch::